When you think “Greatest of All Time”, who comes to mind?

 Seth Godin has written 17 books.

-He has amassed a large following, plenty of awards and plenty of respect for his ideas about marketing and connecting with an audience.
+He has amassed a large following, plenty of awards and lots of respect for his ideas about marketing and connecting with an audience.

-One of his most pervasive bits of marketing inspiration is that brands should see their marketing as about their audience rather than about themselves.
+One of his most pervasive bits of marketing inspiration is that brands should see their marketing as audience-centric rather than self-centric.

 “I made a decision to write for my readers, not to try to find more readers for my writing,” Godin has said.